 \section{Discussion.}

-One main take-away message is that a well-chosen histogram (in the form of a forest) achieves adaptation to arbitrary regularities $\alpha>0$.
-We have shown that, aggregating in a suitable way single (truncated) Pólya trees so as to define a forest prior allows the induced Hellinger and $L^1$ posterior contraction rates to be optimal on Hölder classes of density functions of arbitrary smoothness coefficient.
-It then bypasses the limitation $\alpha\leq 1$ that has been previously observed with tree-based priors.
-This highlights the benefits that aggregation operations have for Bayesian estimators.
-Also, our construction allows to adapt for arbitrary $\alpha>0$, whereas previous results in the literature on forests estimators assume either $\alpha\leq2$ or $\alpha$ fixed.
+One main take-away message is that a well-chosen histogram prior (in the form of a forest) achieves adaptation to arbitrary regularities $\alpha>0$.
+We have shown that aggregating in a suitable way single (truncated) Pólya trees to define a forest prior allows the induced Hellinger and $L^1$ posterior contraction rates to be optimal on Hölder balls of densities of arbitrary smoothness coefficient.
+It then bypasses the apparent limitation to $\alpha\leq 1$ of single tree-based priors in previous works.
+This result highlights the benefits that aggregation operations have for Bayesian estimators.
+This also improves on previous results in the literature on forests estimators that assumed either $\alpha\leq2$ or $\alpha$ fixed.

-This a new step in the understanding of the theoretical behaviour of Bayesian forest estimators.
-As noted above, it is still a "toy" model as it involves some simplification when compared with usual forest methods such as BART.
-Here, in spite of its definition as a sum-of-tree prior, the different trees in the forest are the same Pólya tree with underlying partitions that are deterministically shifted.
-Whether it is possible to obtain results similar to those in this document with aggregation schemes and Bayesian forests that are more general is matter for further investigation: an extension would be to allow the shifts to be random or one could allow the tree components to be defined on deterministic partitions of the sample space but with different values in corresponding cells across the trees.
+This work is a new step in the understanding of the theoretical behavior of Bayesian forest estimators.
+As noted above, it is still a "toy" model as it involves some simplification, in comparison with usual forest methods such as BART.
+Here, despite its definition as a sum-of-tree prior, the different trees in the forest are almost the same Pólya tree sample, with the difference that their underlying partitions are deterministically shifted.
+Whether it is possible to obtain results similar to those in this document with aggregation schemes and Bayesian forests that are more general is a matter for further investigation.
+A first extension would be to allow the shifts to be random.
+Or, one could allow the tree components to be defined on deterministic partitions of the sample space but with different values in corresponding cells across the trees.
 Our results seem to pertain more particularly to priors on forests of many well-correlated trees, and it is natural to try to lighten this imposed correlation.
 Doing so, we would obtain priors closer to those used in practice.

 Here we focused on the density model, but the ideas developed should more generally apply to other settings, e.g., nonparametric regression, which is left for further work.
 The framework of Theorem \ref{GGV_theo} limits our analysis of the Bayesian density estimation to Hellinger and $L^1$ rates.
 Other distances require more complex arguments involving additional technicalities.
 However, we mention that this framework extends to the $L^2$ distance in regression models.
 Then, we expect our construction and the rates we obtained to apply to these models as well.